What is Audi Quattro?

 Before the days of all-wheel-drive everything, Audi stood out with their Quattro all-wheel drive system.
 These days, the technology extends throughout the entire lineup.
 From SUVs to compact cars and even EVs, you can find Audi Quattro performance.
 But what is it?
 And is Audi Quattro different from other all-wheel drive systems?
 The answer is yes, but it’s a bit more complicated than that.

-How does Audi Quattro work?
+What does Audi Quattro mean?

 Audi’s all-wheel drive system uses a three-differential system to deliver the ultimate versatility.
 There are differentials on each axle, plus one in the center to split torque between the front and rear.
 This allows the Quattro system to send power to each wheel individually.
 Depending on the situation, this can help improve handling or just help retain control in adverse conditions.